International Students, welcome to Grace!

 - You must demonstrate educational funds you have available or funds from sponsor(s).

 - Applicants must have at least a high school degree or the equivalent.

 - As a Christian college, Grace College requires that all applicants abide by our community lifestyle agreement during their time studying on-campus.

 - You must be a full-time student during the academic year at Grace College.

 - All application materials must be complete, including the Declaration of Financial Support, before financial assistance can be considered.

 There are multiple scholarships and grants offered to international students.

 Complete the Online Application

-Fill out the Declaration of Financial Support Form demonstrating financial resources to enroll.
-This form must be notarized.
+Fill out the I-20 Information For International Students Form demonstrating financial resources to enroll.
 International students are considered for academic scholarships, but are expected to contribute a portion of annual college expenses.1-20 Information for International students Form

 Applicants receive one of three decision letters: admit, deny or defer (for additional information).